Sydney Health Literacy Lab

 Director: Kirsten McCaffery PhD

-Kirsten is a behavioural scientist and a National Health & Medical Research Council (Australia) Professorial Research Fellow.
+Kirsten is a behavioural scientist and a National Health & Medical Research Council (Australia) Principal Research Fellow.
 She has an international reputation in the areas of health literacy, shared decision making and overdiagnosis research.
 She is Director of the Sydney Health Literacy Lab, a team of 16 behavioural scientists, and established the Charles Perkins Centre International Health Literacy Research Network with over 200 members worldwide.
 She leads Psychosocial Research within Wiser Healthcare, an NHMRC funded research collaboration at the Sydney School of Public Health that seeks to understand the causes and consequences of overdiagnosis/overtreatment and develop solutions to this growing global problem.
-She is an executive member of the ASK-GP Centre for Research Excellence (rapid evidence for GP decisions) and Academic Lead of Research within the School of Public Health.
-She has >190 publications and 10 book chapters, and has been awarded >50 research grants.
+She is an executive member of the ASK-GP Centre for Research Excellence (rapid evidence for GP decisions) and Director of Research within the School of Public Health.
+She has >220 publications and 11 book chapters, and has been awarded >70 research grants.

 Honorary Associate Professor Jesse Jansen PhD

 Jesse Jansen is a behavioural scientist (MA Cognitive Psychology – Cum Laude; PhD Health Psychology) working in public health.
 She is Assistant Professor, School for Public Health and Primary Care, Faculty of Health, Medicine and Life Sciences at the University of Maastricht, The Netherlands and Honorary Associate Professor, Sydney School of Public Health at the University of Sydney.
 She is a member of the NHMRC funded Wiser Healthcare Program (reducing overdiagnosis and overtreatment) and the ASK-GP Centre for Research Excellence (rapid evidence for general practice decisions).
 She is co-director (Public Health) for the Centre for Medical Psychology and Evidence-based Decision-making (CeMPED), University of Sydney.